TYDev01/Community-Grant-DAO/README.md

 ## Notes

 - Fund the contract address before executing proposals.
-- SIP-010 weighting uses `get-balance` from the configured token at vote time.
+- SIP-010 weighting is not implemented in this Clarinet setup.